 Port listening is what a service like a game server does in order to receive packets from incoming connections: by listening to a port, the program waiting for incoming packets on a given port.

-Port opening happens on a firewall, it consists in allowing traffic to a port.
+Port opening happens on a firewall, it consists of allowing traffic to a port.

 Useful port diagnostic command:netstat -atunp | grep srcds_linuxDESCRIPTION DIRECTION PORT PROTOCOL> Game/RCON INBOUND 27027 tcp/udp> SourceTV INBOUND 27052 udp< Client OUTBOUND 27002 udp

 ./gameserver details to find out where to edit port settings

 # Ports# =====================================# Change ports by editing the parameters in:# /home/lgsm/qlserver/serverfiles/baseq3/ql-server.cfg